blcoyote/camera-events-service/Readme.md

 json.loads(base64.b64decode(os.getenv("UVICORN_FIREBASE_CREDENTIALS")))

-it's also possible to authenticate to a local database/sqlite.
+it's also possible to authenticate to a local database/sqlite on the unversioned endpoints. (really, use v2)